By Tristan Antonsen, Application Engineer, Fast Radius

 All about lattices

-In general, the small size and complex geometry of lattices makes them difficult to create through traditional subtractive manufacturing methods; lattices are therefore typically produced via additive processes.
+In general, the small size and complex geometry of lattices makes them difficult to create through traditional subtractive manufacturing methods; lattices are therefore typically produced via 3D printing processes.

 A key advantage of designing for additive manufacturing is that it allows product managers to implement an inverse design process, meaning they can design optimal material characteristics to fit the given application instead of trying to find a suitable material that already exists.